pwrtelegram/pwrtelegram/README.md

 * The PWRTelegram API does not store in any way your bot's token but it does store the bot's username, the sha256 sum of uploaded files and the file ID and the size of uploaded and downloaded files.

-* The PWRTelegram API proxies all requests sent to it to api.telegram.org (later will be called official telegram API), except for:
+* The methods used by the PWRTelegram API are the same ones used in the official telegram bot API, but they also have some additional features and in certain cases their behaviour is slightly modified (don't worry, that won't break your clients).
+There are also some methods that work only with the PWRTelegram API.
+Here's a list:

-* getUpdates requests.
+* getUpdates and webhook requests.

 The response of these requests will be passed trough a piece of code that will filter out messages from @pwrtelegramapi.